fusesource/mqtt-client/readme.md

 ## Using the Callback/Continuation Passing based API

 The `MQTT.connectCallback` method establishes a connection and provides you a connection with an callback style API.
 This is the most complex to use API style, but can provide the best performance.
 The future and blocking APIs use the callback api under the covers.

-Every connection has a [HawtDispatch][http://hawtdispatch.fusesource.org/] dispatch queue which it uses to process IO events for the socket.
-The dispatch queue is an Executor that provides serial execution of IO and processing events and is used to ensure synchronized access of connection.

 All operations on the connection are non-blocking and results of an operation are passed to callback interfaces you implement.
-The callback will be executing the the the dispatch queue associated with the connection so it safe to use the connection from the callback but you MUST NOT perform any blocking operations within the callback.
-If you need to perform some processing which MAY block, you must send it to another thread pool for processing.
-Furthermore, if another thread needs to interact with the connection it can only doit by using a Runnable submitted to the connection's dispatch queue.

 Example: